-New for 2021.
-This conference will explore two ways to ensure the maintenance of academic standards – firstly, improving assessment literacy amongst staff, students and other members of the HE community and secondly, enhancing the reliability of academic and professional judgements.
-At this event, you will hear from leading researchers and institutional leaders as well as experts who have been involved in the design and delivery of the Degree Standards training of external examiners.
+This conference explored two ways to ensure the maintenance of academic standards – firstly, improving assessment literacy amongst staff, students and other members of the HE community and secondly, enhancing the reliability of academic and professional judgements.
+At this event, delegates heard from leading researchers and institutional leaders as well as experts who have been involved in the design and delivery of the Degree Standards training of external examiners.

-This conference will explore the outcomes and insights that have emerged from the OfS-funded Degree Standards project, the aims of which were to design, pilot and deliver different approaches to the professional development of external examiners and recommend new approaches to the calibration of standards.
+It explored the outcomes and insights that have emerged from the OfS-funded Degree Standards Project, the aims of which were to design, pilot and deliver different approaches to the professional development of external examiners and recommend new approaches to the calibration of standards.

-This event will be invaluable to senior leaders and programme leaders involved in the engaging and support of external examiners as well as current and aspiring external examiners.
+This event was aimed at senior leaders and programme leaders involved in the engaging and support of external examiners as well as current and aspiring external examiners.